DavidHe1127/Mr.He_HandBook/Web,Networking,System/networking.md

 - tcp/udp port is at layer 4 (transport layer)
 - ping(icmp) is at network layer.
 It does not use port
+- A socket is the combination of IP address plus port